soon22/DeepLearningForHumanLanguageProcessingNotes/Lecture 1 Notes/README.md

     * Both of the reasonings up there are not adequate to explain the performance
     * Originally, each state must their own GMM with means and variances
     * Now every state shares a DNN
+    * The DNN plays a role similar to the Subspace GMM

 ### Method to train a state classifier
 * Do alignment and get the alignment with the highest probability